COPING WITH COVID-19 PANEL DISCUSSION

 REGISTERING TO ATTEND MASS

 In order to attend Mass you MUST register ahead of time.
-No walk-ins will be accommodated.
-There will be a volunteer and/or staff member at the entrance of the Church to “check in” those who have signed up.
+There will be a volunteer and/or staff member at the entrance of the Church to “check-in” those who have signed up.
 While this seems “out of place” at a church, it is necessary for now.
-We will be able to welcome 100 people into the Church for each Mass (which will be inclusive of everyone in the church, including lectors, Eucharistic Ministers, etc.).
+We will be able to welcome 100 people into the Church for each Weekend Mass (which will be inclusive of everyone in the church, including lectors, Eucharistic Ministers, etc.) and 25 seniors or vulnerable people for Weekday Masses.

 WANT MORE RESOURCES?